Th3Link/rust-course-examples/01-100-rusty-documentation/README.md

 # rusty-the-robot - The Adventure of rusty the robot

 `rusty-the-robot` is a lightweight crate demonstrating clean modular design and Rust trait-based abstraction.
-It defines a simple **`moveable::Moveable`** trait that allows any type to implement directional movement logic, with an example implementation for a `robot::Robot`.
+It defines a simple **`Moveable`** trait that allows any type to implement directional movement logic, with an example implementation for a `Robot`.

 This makes it easy to:
 - Encapsulate motion logic and reuse it across entities